vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 `datadog-agent` source according to the following points (Additional details on what exactly are "Datadog Agents" can be found in the trace support [RFC][trace-support-pr] and may provide relevant context for undermentionned points):

-* Keep one Vector source per kind of Datadog Agent
+* Keep a single `datadog-agent` source and add a settings to switch between agent kind: `agent: <TYPE>` where `<TYPE>` could be  `core` (would support metrics & logs - we could optionnally add `logs` & `metrics` to only allow logs or metrics, along with `core` that would allow both), `trace` and could be extended to support `process`, `security` and so on.
-* Then we would have the following Vector sources:
+* Another solution would be to keep one Vector source per kind of Datadog Agent an then we would have the following Vector sources:
   * `datadog-core`: would be the current `datadog-agent` sources, it would receive the data sent by the Datadog "core" Agent (the agent that collects logs & metrics).
 Note that renaming this source is probably optional, but documentation update would be required anyway.
   * `datadog-trace`: would support all data sent by the `trace-agent`
   * And so on as the support list grow:
     * `datadog-process` source for the Datadog `process-agent`